-With so many things to spend your money on, do you really need to join your company pension plan?
+With so many things to spend your money on, do you need to join your employee pension plan?
 Agreeing to have money withheld from your paycheque each month may not sound enticing.

 So, before you decide you can’t afford to contribute right now, ask yourself: “Can I afford not to?”